-Recommendation ITU-T K.75 provides guidance to manufacturers, network operators and test houses on the classification of the type of interface, i.e., external (subjected to a.c. surges or conducted lightning surges) or internal (subjected to short fall-time transients induced into building cabling).
+Recommendation ITU-T K.75 provides guidance to manufacturers, network operators and test houses on the classification of the type of interface, i.e., external [subject to alternating current (a.c.) surges or conducted lightning surges] or internal (subject to short fall-time transients induced in building cabling).